khushi-1924/CarFinder/README.md

-## this website is created using vite
-## reactJs is the framework used and tailwindCSS is used for the UI

-## created a mock API using mockaroo for cars

 ## CarFinder
 CarFinder is a responsive car browsing web app built using React.
 Users can search, filter, and browse through a list of cars, and maintain a wishlist.
 The app supports dark/light mode and pagination for better usability.